mcjones.ca

 Is added to your service definition.

-Kubernetes does NOT manage these IPs or the routing for this.
+Kubernetes does NOT manage these IPs or the routing to mak ethem work.
 The assumption is that this IP is on a node in the cluster.

 This can work well with only a handful of IPs and tight coupling between the cluster and applications.